prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-2.md

 ## Submission

-Compress and submit your work in a folder named lName-fName-select-and-mask.
+Compress and submit your work in a folder named lName-fName-retouching.
 The folder should contain the following:

 - 01-photoshop-repairing-blemishes.psd
 - 02-photoshop-content-aware-fill.psd